 Can my child be water baptized?

 We do not baptize children.
-However, we advise parents to wait until their child is asking to be water baptized.
+However, we advise parents to wait until the child has an understanding of what it means to truly repent of sin and accept Jesus Christ as his or her Lord and Savior.
 This is usually a good indication that they are ready to be baptized and it will be a spiritual milestone in their life.
-While younger children under the age of 5 can have a relationship with Jesus, they will not necessarily remember or understand the significance of the event, so we encourage parents to wait until they are a little older.
+While younger children under the age of 5 can have a relationship with Jesus, they will not necessarily remember or understand the significance of the event, so we encourage parents to wait until they are a little older and can clearly articulate their relationship with Jesus Christ.